-Before going through interface, let me share with you about Abstraction: it’s a process where you are displaying to the user what a user wants to see and hide the unnecessary things to the outer world.
-In this post, we are going to learn about what is an interface in java and why we need to use interface in the Java programming language.
+Before going through the interface, let me share with you about Abstraction: it’s a process where you display to the user what a user wants to see and hide the unnecessary things from the outer world.
+And to achieve abstraction, we have to follow any of the processes by using an abstract class, and the other process is the Interface.

 What Is Interface in Java?